top of page

 How is the decision made about what type and how much support my child will receive?

-Where a child is deemed to require additional support our SENCO / INCO (see above) will liaise very closely with both the child’s parents and any involved outside agencies (e.g. FIRST team – see above) to ensure that the child receives sufficient support both on a day to day basis and looking forward to anticipate any future needs.
+Where a child is deemed to require additional support our SENCO / Operations team will liaise very closely with both the child’s parents and any involved outside agencies (e.g. FIRST team – see above) to ensure that the child receives sufficient support both on a day to day basis and looking forward to anticipate any future needs.

 How are parents involved at Little Birds Forest Nursery?
 How can I be involved?